 EndBoundary value in a trigger.

-When you create the trigger with New-ScheduledTaskTrigger, the time you specify is converted to UTC time and saved as a string in the trigger’s StartBoundary property.
+When you create the trigger with New-ScheduledTaskTrigger, the time you specify is converted and saved as a string in the trigger’s StartBoundary property.

 Be sure to convert your